Xend Finance Merchant API Documentation

 ⚠️ Important: Nested Object Handling

-you must convert them to JSON strings during signature generation.
-The server expects the exact same string format
+When your payload contains nested objects (like proxyKYCDetails), you must convert them to JSON strings during signature generation.
+The server expects the exact same string

-for verification.
+format for verification.
 See the examples below for proper implementation.

 💡 Pro Tip: Include All Fields

 Always include all required fields in your payload (even if they're false or null).
+The server may add default values during

-The server may add default values during validation, which will cause signature verification to fail if not included in your original payload.
+validation, which will cause signature verification to fail if not included in your original payload.

 // Node.js Example for RSA Signature